Cloud growth helps Amazon to another earnings beat, and its stock jumps

 Amazon had been navigating a slowdown in the cloud last year, as customers trimmed their information technology spending budgets on heightened economic concerns, but the renewed acceleration suggests the worst of those fears are over.

-AWS is still growing at a much slower clip than its main competitors.
+AWS is still growing at a slower rate than its main competitors, even if its larger size means its absolute revenue growth is higher.
 In their earnings calls this week, Alphabet Inc.’s Google Cloud posted revenue growth of 35%, while Microsoft Corp.’s Azure came in at 33%.
 Despite that, Amazon retains its significant lead in terms of market share.

 The AWS unit delivered $10.45 billion in operating income, accounting for 60% of the company’s total profit.
 Analysts had forecast an operating profit of just $9.15 billion.
 Meanwhile, AWS’s operating margin was 38%, its widest since 2014 and well ahead of Google Cloud’s 17%.